 It is important to know what things make your asthma worse.
 These are called asthma "triggers."
 Avoiding them is your first step toward feeling better.

 If you smoke, ask your doctor or nurse to help you quit.
 No one should smoke in your house.
-This includes you, your visitors, your child’s babysitters, and anyone else who comes to your house.
+This includes you and your visitors.

 Smokers should smoke outside and wear a coat.
 The coat will keep smoke particles from sticking to their clothes.
-They should leave the coat outside, or away from the child.
+They should leave the coat outside, or away from your child.

 When pollen levels are high:

 You can take several steps to limit exposure to dust mites.